neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 accessing the course on GradeScope.

 Submit your solution to Gradescope in the form of exactly two files, `Venusian.ts` and `Ship.ts`.
 Before submitting, be sure your code passes the sanity tests included in the starter package.
-GradeScope will provide you with feedback on your submission, providing a numeric score of:
+GradeScope will provide you with feedback on your submission, providing a numeric score between 0 and 20.
-* 2 (Satisfactory)
-* 1 (Meets minimum expecations)
-* 0 (Not passing)

 You will be able to  view the complete output from running the tests and linter on GradeScope.
 If you have any doubts about the autograder,